gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

     1. **Governance mode**: Only users with special permissions can overwrite, delete or alter object lock settings.
     2. **Compliance mode**: No users(including root user) can overwrite, delete or alter object lock settings.

+> Note: With S3 object lock, S3 versioning will automatically get enabled, it only prevent locked object versions from being permanently deleted.

 #### Create S3 Buckets with object lock enabled

 > Note: With S3 object lock, S3 versioning will automatically get enabled.